 How often will your holiday home be empty?

-Do not keep valuable items in your holiday home because they will be at greater risk of theft if the property is empty.
+Even if you have holiday home insurance, do not keep valuable items in your holiday home because they will be at greater risk of theft if the property is empty.

-It can also give you extra protection specific to holiday homes:
+With holiday home insurance, UK providers can also give you extra protection specific to holiday homes:

 Longer unoccupancy period: This covers your home when it is empty for more than 30 or 60 days.
 Some holiday home polices offer an unlimited period; this comparison shows the unoccupancy period each policy offers.